The Inaugural Richard F. W. Bader International Prize for Excellence in Electron Density Research

 We are pleased to announce the inaugural Richard F. W. Bader Prize to be presented at the Sagamore 2018 Conference.

-To celebrate the oeuvre and achievements of Professor Bader, the Richard F. W. Bader International Prize for Excellence in Charge Density Research will be awarded to one or (exceptionally) to a maximum of two established scientists (typically at the Rank of Professor) at the pinnacle of their career.
-It is hoped that the prize will be awarded at every Sagamore conference with the inaugural prize to be awarded in June of 2018 in the Halifax conference and it is hoped that this prize will be awarded as a tradition at subsequent Sagamore conferences.
+To celebrate the achievements of Professor Bader, the Richard F. W. Bader International Prize for Excellence in Electron Density Research will be awarded to one established scientist at an advanced stage of their career.
+The inaugural prize to be awarded in June of 2018 in the Halifax conference and it is hoped that this prize will be awarded as a tradition at subsequent Sagamore conferences.

-- This prize is open for any person that satisfies the other criteria regardless of national origin, gender, age, etc.
+- This prize is open to any person regardless of national origin, gender, age, etc.

-- The nominee should be an “established scientist” at an advanced stage of theor career, typically at the full professor level (or equivalent), or a senior scientist in government or industry.
+- The nominee should be an “established scientist”, typically at the associate or full professor level (or equivalent), or a senior scientist in government or industry.

-- Self-nomination or nomination by a nominator are accepted.
+- Self-nomination or nomination by others is accepted.

 - A CV of the nominee with a full list of publications.

-- Five sample publications that represent the best work by the candidate (at least three must have been published in the last 6 years and the other three can be older).
+- Five sample publications that represent the best work by the candidate.

-- Whether this is a self-nomination or a nomination by others, at least two additional letters of support from recognized scientists in the field are required up to a maximum of three letters to be sent directly to the email below.
-It is the responsibility of the nominator to ensure that the whole package including the letters of support are received by the deadline.
+- It is the responsibility of the nominator to ensure that the whole package including the letters of support are received by the deadline (15 May 2018).